Bedford Initiatives Team

 Working together for better results

-The BIT works in partnership with local professional partners and housing providers in Bedford, but in particular with Bedford Borough Council (BBC), The Kings Arms Project, The Salvation Army and bpha (Housing Association).
+The team work in partnership with local professional partners and housing providers in Bedford, but in particular with Bedford Borough Council (BBC), The Kings Arms Project, The Salvation Army and bpha (Housing Association).

 The team provides verification of all rough sleeper reports in Bedford.

 Clear goals to support rough sleepers

 1. Work with those currently rough sleeping to relieve their homelessness, by finding them support for the complexity of issues they face and assist them into accommodation.

 2. Work longer term with those housed via the outreach services in Bedford to maintain effective tenancies, aiming to prevent further rough sleeping and homelessness in the future.

 3. Provide up to 20 emergency bed spaces for any rough sleeper engaged with the outreach services in Bedford.